maddenr/Raspberry-TV/ReadMe.md

 This project's main goal was to provide some limited smart TV functionality via a raspberry pi.

-The orginally stated goals were:
+The originally stated goals were
-An app which would push commands to a public server
+- An app which would push commands to a public server and cover youtube video search
-A local server which would display the smart TV splash screen Normal TV controls:
+- A local server which would display the smart TV splash screen
-- Volume up/down
-- fast forward/rewind
-- Play/Pause
-- Stop
+- Normal TV controls (Volume up/down/fast forward/rewind/Play/Pause/Stop)

 In addition to playing local media, one can download YouTube videos.
 The YouTube downloading comes from a utility called youtube-dl (the windows .exe is given, linux version can be downloaded via apt-get)